fal-works/sagmal/README.md

 sagmal <text-to-translate>
 ```

-Then you will see the translated text in your terminal.
+The translated text will then appear in your terminal.

 ## Language Options